 Every short-term residential rehabilitation center operating within Ontario offers different methods to help patients through any type of addiction or substance abuse problem.
 The short-term rehabilitation process will provide a program that will last a month or less and will not typically go longer than that.
 Short-term drug and alcohol treatment is an excellent option for addicts who are not willing to commit to long-term rehab.
-Fortunately, as part of any type of treatment process the patient will begin to se some changes, and more positive changes they see; it will continue to reinforce that rehab can work and help.
+Fortunately, as part of any type of treatment process, the patient will begin to see some changes and more positive changes they see; it will continue to reinforce that rehab can work and help.
 Within the 48 different residential rehab programs across Ontario are numerous short-term drug rehab options where addicts and families can work through counseling and therapy.

 The province of Ontario has one of the largest populations within Canada, which do reside within the Greater Toronto Area.
 Throughout Ontario are hundreds of different drug and alcohol treatment centers, programs, and facilities for addicts and the necessary help for their families.
 There are numerous short-term drug treatment programs throughout the province, and these will be either inpatient or outpatient programs.
-Many of the inpatient centers offer both short-term and long-term care for an addict, where as most outpatient centers only provide short-term options.
+Many of the inpatient centers offer both short-term and long-term care for an addict, whereas most outpatient centers only provide short-term options.
 The short-term treatment process for facilities within Ontario will only last for 30-days or less, but this is always typically the length of time provided at short-term centers.
 In some situations, the length of time a patient may need is only one week, but this is in rare cases, because perhaps the addict is not using drugs regularly and may only be using once a week or less, and requires counseling.
-Month-long programs are designed for addicts who are abusing drugs and alcohol regularly, but are not chronic long-term drug users who have been through treatment during the past.
+Month-long programs are designed for addicts who are abusing drugs and alcohol regularly but are not chronic long-term drug users who have been through treatment during the past.

 Is aftercare treatment offered after short-term treatment?